In the guide

 Principal requirements

-The welfare of animals during transport is protected by Regulation (EC) No 1/2005 on the protection of animals during transport and related operations.
+The welfare of animals during transport is protected by assimilated Regulation (EC) No 1/2005 on the protection of animals during transport and related operations.
 This is brought into law in England by the Welfare of Animals (Transport) (England) Order 2006.
 The law requires that vehicles and loading / unloading facilities be designed, constructed, maintained and operated so as to:

 • avoid injury and suffering, and to ensure the safety of the animals